aplteam/Cider/docs/Cider-User-Guide.md

 Whether a project is going to be a package depends on the presence of a file `apl-package.json` in the root of the project.

-If such a file is present, Cider injects a namespace `TatinVars` which contains exactly the same stuff as if it were loaded as a package.
+If such a file is present, Cider injects a namespace `TatinVars` into the root of the project, containing exactly the same pieces of information as if it were loaded as a package.
 This allows a developer to access `TatinVars` as if it was loaded as a package while working on the project.

-A> ### Problems...
-A>
-A> What eventually will become a package might well be a sub-namespace of the project rather than the project itself.
-A>
-A> If that is the case then injecting `TatinVars` into the root of the project would **_not_** give a developer the same conditions as if the package was loaded.
-A>
+However, a programmer would expect a namespace `TatinVars` in the root of the _package_.
+That might be the root of a project, but it might as well be a _sub-namespace_ of the project.
+In fact, that is more likely.

-A> This can be addressed by adding the optional property `tatinVars` into the `CIDER` section of the Cider config file, holding the name of a sub-namespace `TatinVars` should be injected into.
+This can be addressed by adding the optional property "tatinVars" into the `CIDER` section of the Cider config file, holding the name of a sub-namespace that will eventually become the package.

+If a property "tatinVars" does exist and points to a sub-namespace, then Cider will create a reference `TatinVars` in that namespace that points to `TatinVars` in the root of the project.

 #### Changing the current directory